jackbaty/baty.net-v6/content/post/2021/i-no-longer-enjoy-writing-code.md

 But, I admit that the way I did things isn't nearly good enough today.
 Maybe that's why I give up so quickly.
 It's not fun like it was in the Good Old Days™.
 At least it's not fun for me.

 Front-end web dev is, to me, mired in frameworks and "best practices" that maybe shouldn't be.
+Maybe it's not that I don't like writing code, maybe it's the bog-standard JavaScript-riddled front end development I don't like.
 Perhaps I should look into Ops, or ML or AI or AR.
 Maybe learn Go or Clojure or, if I'm feeling feisty, Rust.

 Or maybe instead I should just get that paper route I always wanted.